GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Update permissions {: #update_permissions }

-Updating an extension with additional permissions with warnings will temporarily disable it.
+Updating an extension with additional permissions with warnings may temporarily disable it.
 The user will have to re-enable it after agreeing to any new warnings.

 If the extension is updated automatically it will be disabled until the user agrees to the new